cardano-scaling/alba/docs/rustdoc/centralized_telescope/main.md

 4. **Bounded DFS**:
    - A bounded DFS search is used to construct the sequence $(t, s_1, ..., s_u)$, with a shared step limit $B$ applied across all starting points $t$.
    - At each step of DFS:
-     - The algorithm verifies if the current sequence $(t, s_1, ..., s_k)$ satisfies the intermediate condition $H_1(v, t, s_1, ..., s_k)$.
+     - The algorithm search a new element for the current sequence $(t, s_1, ..., s_k)$ in bin numbered $H_1(v, t, s_1, ..., s_k)$.
      - If valid, it continues by appending new elements from the appropriate bin.
      - If the step limit $B$ is reached or no valid extension exists, the DFS backtracks and explores another retry $r$, restarting the process with a new partitioning of elements.
+Oherwise, the DFS updates the step limit and then recursively calls itself with the extended tuple.
 5. **Validation**:
    - When the DFS has constructed a sequence of $u$ elements $(t, s_1, ..., s_u)$, it verifies whether the full sequence satisfies the final condition using $H_2(v, t, s_1, ..., s_u)$.
    - If the sequence passes this check, it is accepted as a valid proof, and the prover outputs it.